 TIP: A delicious way to slow down and stay present is to enjoy a cup of tea.
 Check out Mother Rising’s pregnancy tea recipe!

 On the flip side, it’s also important to schedule time to have fun with friends and family.
 To me, going to the movies is an excellent activity to do with friends during the third trimester.
 You may never get to go to a movie again! 😉

 My favorite way to connect with others, however, is to share a meal.
 Invite someone over or go out for a bite to eat.
 You’ll have a great time.

 This section of the third trimester checklist is all about labor, delivery and postpartum.
 Let’s get started!

 Write Birth Plan

 Have you written a birth plan?
 There are many resources on the internet and Pinterest about writing birth plans.
-One of my favorites is Earth Mama’s Free Birth Plan.
+Here’s a post about how to write a natural birth plan.

 A birth plan is a great way to think about, plan for and organize one’s thoughts about labor, delivery and postpartum.
 One of my favorite uses of a birth plan is actually not for labor, but prenatally as a conversation starter with care providers.